 The Bhimashankar trek is a nature lover’s delight.
 It takes you into the heart of the Bhimashankar Wildlife Sanctuary through thick forests.
 The Bhimashankar trek gives you a full dose of adventure with stream crossings, ladders, and rock climbing all bundled into one trek

 While monsoon is the best time to do this trek, it can also be done in other seasons.
 The route is scenic and thrilling.
-Those accustomed to trekking can hike the Bhimashankar via Shidi Ghat route.
+Those accustomed to trekking can hike the Bhimashankar via the Shidi Ghat route.
 While for beginners, we recommend the Ganesh Ghat route, which offers splendid views and is easier.